ErpNetDocs/tech/advanced/calculated-attributes/operators/filter.md

 ## Example

-The following example returns a list with all of lines in the current document (SalesOrder) whose quantity is '1.00':
+The following example returns a list with all of lines in the current document (sales order) whose quantity is '1.00':

 ```
 10: FILTER CHILD:Lines EXP:30